isitsamgallon/ashen/src/site/notes/History & Events/Eras/7th Era.md

 ---
-{"dg-publish":true,"permalink":"/history-and-events/eras/7th-era/","updated":"2025-03-01T21:15:45.343+00:00"}
+dg-publish: true
 ---
 The current Era.
 It is roughly estimated that this Era has lasted around 250 years.
-Please refer to [[History & Events/Eras/Historical Eras\|Historical Eras]] for more information.
+Please refer to [[Historical Eras]] for more information.